BlelMR/CIR_GAN_SImulator/README.md

 The used licence is MIT.

 About the code:
-Make sure to put all the files (SavedModels102, moduleFctAlphaa.py  ModuleGeneratorDisctiminator.py and the main code) in the same field before runing so that the path could work.
+In order to well execute the path, make sure to put all the files (SavedModels102, moduleFctAlphaa.py  ModuleGeneratorDisctiminator.py and the main code) in the same field before running.

-Thnak you,
+Thank you,
 Blel